AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/capturing-workflow-comments-aem-workflow-article.md

 * Open the task from the inbox and submit the form.
 Please enter some comments when prompted.

-The comments will be stored in the metadata property called managerComments in crx.
+The comments is stored in the metadata property called `managerComments` in AEM's repository.
 To check for the comments login to crx as admin.
-The workflow instances are stored in the following path
+The workflow instances are stored in the following path:

-/var/workflow/instances/server0
+`/var/workflow/instances/server0`

 Select the appropriate workflow instance and check for the property managerComments in the metadata node.